Oracle-Efficient Combinatorial Semi-Bandits: Extension to General-Reward CMAB

 \section{Extension to General-Reward CMAB}

 In this section, beyond a linear reward function we explored in the previous sections, we consider general reward functions $r(a,y)$ defined on $\Acal \times [0,1]^d \rightarrow [0,L]$ for $L>0$.
 We adopt the same setting with assumptions as in \cite{chen2016combinatorial}.
-Specifically, at each time $t$, each base arm $i\in[d]$ produces $y_{t,i}\in [0,1]$ i.i.d drawn from distribution $\Dcal$, where the distribution is discrete with finite support\footnote{{The finite-support assumption simplifies the algorithms and analysis but is not essential.
+Specifically, at each time $t$, the arms produce stochastic outcomes $(y_{t,i})_{i=1}^d\in [0,1]^d$ drawn i.i.d.\ over time from a distribution $\Dcal$ with finite support\footnote{{The finite-support assumption simplifies the algorithms and analysis but is not essential.
 As noted in \citet{chen2016combinatorial}, the results can extend to Lipschitz-continuous reward functions by discretization techniques that preserve the same regret bound (see Appendix~\ref{app:discrete}).}} and the expected reward is denote by $\bar{r}(a)=\EE_{y\sim \Dcal}[r(a,y)]$.
 In this setting, we consider the following assumption. \begin{assumption}[Monotone reward function] For any $y,y'\in [0,1]^d$ satisfying $y_i\le y_i'$ for all $i\in[d]$ and any $a\in \Acal$, we have $r(a,y)\le r(a,y')$. \end{assumption}

 The assumption for the monotone reward function is commonly observed in various combinatorial problems such as $K$-MAX \citep{simchowitz2016best}, $K$-SUM \citep{chen2013combinatorial}, and Expected Utility Maximization \citep{li2011maximizing}.